AndrewJBateman/ionic-angular-news/README.md

 ## :clap: Inspiration

 * Project initially inspired by [Baljeet Singh´s Youtube video 'Creating News Application With Ionic 4 and Angular'](https://www.youtube.com/watch?v=NJ9C7iY9350) but much improved upon.
+I do not recommend this video now - there are much better & more recent Ionic tutorials on Youtube - Simon Grimm or Josh Morony for example.

 ## :file_folder: License